charmitro/emacs-ssh-machines/README.md

 - **List SSH Machines:** Displays a neatly formatted list of all configured SSH machines in an Emacs buffer, providing a quick overview of available connections.
 - **Connect to SSH Machines:** Enables users to connect to a selected SSH machine using the SSH protocol directly from Emacs, facilitating seamless remote work.
 - **Copy Files to remote:** Users can easily copy files from their local machine to the remote machine.
+- **SSH Key Management:** Manage your SSH keys directly from Emacs, including viewing, generating, and associating keys with specific servers.

 ## Installation